jimmo/ncss-embedded/chapters/N-leds.md

 * Sometimes you might choose to "invert" the LED by connecting it to VCC instead, then when you turn *off* the pin, the LED will turn on.
 * The micro:bit also has current limiting resistors for its built-in LED grid. *They're really tiny!
 Can you find them and measure their resistance?*
 * Blue LEDs typically have a higher forward voltage drop, so will usually require a lower-value resistor for the same brightness.

-## Lab exercises

-1. Wire up some LEDs using the breadboards and the grove jumper wires.
-1.1.
-Experiment with different resistor values.
-1.2.
-Make a program that animates some resistors in a row.
-2. Wire up an RGB LED.
-These contain three individual LEDs (red, green, and blue) and are wired up like this:

-#### TODO: RGB LED diagram.

-2.1.
-Make a program that cycles between red, green and blue.
-2.2.
-What if you turn on the colours at the same time, figure out which combinations give you pink, cyan, yellow, and white.
-You might need to adjust the resistors to balance the brightness of the different colours.

-3. Can you think of a way to adjust the brightness of the LED? *Hint: what if you turn the LED on and off really quickly?* (TODO: is this hint too strong?)
-3.1.
-Use this to get other colours from the RGB LED.